maximusdominus/semaphore-docs-new/source/docs/docker/deploying-docker-images-to-amazon-container-registry.md

 You should definitely set up Amazon EC2 Container Registry (ACR) integration if you are planning on:

   - **pulling Docker images** from ACR repository,
   - **pushing Docker images** to ACR repository.

-This can be done by visiting your project on Semaphore and clicking "Add-ons" at the bottom right corner of your screen.
+This can be done by visiting your project on Semaphore and clicking "Add-ons" at the upper right corner of your screen.

 ###### "Add-ons link" screenshot